 Stressor #5: Habitat Loss and Modification

-Assessments of historic habitat changes are based on our perception of what constitute optimal spawning, rearing, and foraging habitats (Israel and Klimley 2008).
-Modification of the riverscape has likely resulted in loss of spawning habitat, rearing habitat, and increased barriers to migration (Israel and Klimley 2008).
-Riparian habitats provide allochthonous contributions to the river food web that indirectly support juvenile prey items.
-Channelization of the estuary has likely negative impacted the amount of subtidal and intertidal habitat available for green sturgeon foraging (Israel and Klimley 2008).
-These habitats have been lost along San Pablo and Suisun bays, where subadult and adult green sturgeon are commonly found (Israel and Klimley 2008).
-These estuarine habitats are likely important for growth during the juvenile, coastal migrant, and adults life stages (Israel and Klimley 2008).
+Channelization of the estuary has likely negatively impacted the amount of subtidal and intertidal habitat available for green sturgeon foraging (Israel and Klimley 2008).
+These habitats have been lost along the river corridor and San Pablo and Suisun bays, where subadult and adult green sturgeon are commonly found (Israel and Klimley 2008).
+These estuarine habitats are important for growth during the juvenile, coastal migrant, and adults life stages (Israel and Klimley 2008).

 BDCP Objective #5

-Improve rearing habitat and migratory corridors for green sturgeon.
+Improve rearing habitat for green sturgeon.
+Conduct focused study of turbidity requirements for sturgeon eggs, embryos, larvae, and juveniles in order to define suitable rearing habitat for this parameter.